Tornadofsouls/basic_trading_strategy/strategies/notes.md

 ## Improvements

+Following trials is based on default example workflow on qlib, trying to experiment the effectiveness of some factor.

 ### 1. Use open price as deal price.
 Without additional tuning, can improve default qlib strategy.
 As open price is closer to the latest available pricing point.